-The Chilcott Inquiry was created to explain the decisions that led to England’s participation in the Iraq War.
+The Chilcot Inquiry was created to explain the decisions that led to England’s participation in the Iraq War.
 The first section covered the United Kingdom’s strategy towards Iraq from the 1990 Iraqi invasion of Kuwait to 2000.
 London’s main concern during this period all the way to 2003 was Iraq’s weapons of mass destruction and nuclear programs.
 British intelligence believed that Iraq was close to getting a nuclear bomb and had a large and active chemical and biological weapons arsenal.
 After the Gulf War, the UK committed itself to a containment policy that backed United Nations’ inspectors to destroy Iraq’s weapons programs and a no fly zone to deter any further aggression.
-This set the stage for Downing Streets’ Iraq strategy all the way up to 2003.

 British intelligence painted a worst case scenario about Iraq’s weapons programs before the Gulf War that would continue until the Iraq invasion.
-In 1990, for instance, there was a report that Iraq could build a nuclear bomb in five years, or launch a crash program and have one in a year.
-The UK also believed that Iraq had an extensive WMD program, and used a false intelligence report that would continue to be used up until 2003.
-In 2004, the Butler report found that British intelligence painted the worst picture of Iraq’s WMD and nuclear programs.
+In 1990, for instance, there was a report that Iraq could build a nuclear bomb in five years or launch a crash program and have one in a year.
+The UK also believed that Iraq had an extensive WMD program based in part upon false intelligence that would continue to be used up until 2003.
+In 2004, the Butler report found that British intelligence always thought Iraq’s WMD and nuclear programs were much more extensive then they actually were.
 This was important because when Prime Minister Tony Blair came into office in 1997 his main concern was Iraq’s weapons.
 His fears were bolstered by these faulty intelligence reports about the threat that Saddam Hussein posed.

 Iraq’s WMD and nuclear program were destroyed or heavily damaged during the Gulf War, and it went on to get rid of what remained, but kept it a secret, which proved the undoing of the regime.
 In 2004, the Iraq Survey Group found that the Gulf War had a devastating effect upon Iraq’s weapons programs and infrastructure.
 Iraq felt like the weapons inspections were an affront to its sovereignty, but more importantly wanted to maintain the image that it was still heavily armed to deter Iran its main rival and to scare off another potential domestic uprising.
 As the inspections became more intrusive, Saddam decided that it would be best to get rid of his stocks of WMD so that the details about them would remain hidden with the hope that in the future, sanctions would be removed and he could restart the programs.
 Later on, Iraq would admit to the inspectors that it had no WMD stocks left, but it couldn’t prove it which would always be an issue with England leading up to the 2003 invasion.
 Iraq therefore could not remove the sanctions or pariah status with England and the United States because while it had no WMD or nuclear program left, it could not prove it and didn’t want to because it still feared its neighbor and its own population.